ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 1 - Outlining setup and arranging storage.md

     $ sudo pvcreate --metadatasize 20m -y -ff /dev/sdc1
     ~~~

-    For the metadata size, remember that I use the rule of thumb of allocating 1 MiB per 1 GiB present in the PV.
+    For the metadata size, remember that this guide uses the rule of thumb of allocating 1 MiB per 1 GiB present in the PV.

     Check with `pvs` that the PVs have been created: